jmdvinodjmd/LIBS2ML/README.md

 LIBS2ML is an open source library and released under the Apache 2.0 open source license.

-Please cite LIBS2ML in your publications if you find it useful:
+Please cite LIBS2ML if you find it useful:

 ```
 @article{libs2ml2019,